 - A local anesthetic will be used to numb the area.

 - Fluoroscopy, a method used to make images, will be used as the physician passes the needle into the facet joint (or sacroiliac joint).

 - A temperature-monitored electrode will be moved into the area of the joint.

 - The activated electrode deadens sensory nerves.

-- Activity should be restricted for approximately two weeks; during that time, there may be some pain from muscle spasm.
+- Activity should be restricted for approximately two weeks.
+During that time, there may be some pain from muscle spasms.